MicrosoftDocs/cpp-docs/docs/linux/download-install-and-setup-the-linux-development-workload.md

 # Download, install, and set up the Linux workload

+::: moniker range=">=vs-2017"

-You can use the Visual Studio 2017 IDE in Windows to create, edit and debug C++ projects that execute on a Linux physical computer, virtual machine, or the [Windows Subsystem for Linux](/windows/wsl/about).
+You can use the Visual Studio IDE in Windows to create, edit and debug C++ projects that execute on a Linux physical computer, virtual machine, or the [Windows Subsystem for Linux](/windows/wsl/about).

 You can work on your existing code base that uses CMake or any other build system without having to convert it to a Visual Studio project.
 If your code base is cross-platform, you can target both Windows and Linux from within Visual Studio.
 For example, you can edit, debug and profile your code on Windows using Visual Studio, then quickly retarget the project for Linux to do further testing.
 The Linux header files are automatically copied to your local machine where Visual Studio uses them to provide full IntelliSense support (Statement Completion, Go to Definition, and so on).

 For any of these scenarios, the **Linux development with C++** workload is required.

+::: moniker-end

+::: moniker range="vs-2019"

+In Visual Studio 2019 version 16.1 and later, support for [AddressSanitizer (ASan)](https://github.com/google/sanitizers/wiki/AddressSanitizer) is integrated into Visual Studio for Linux projects.

+::: moniker-end

+::: moniker range=">=vs-2017"

 ## Visual Studio setup